filmtools/negdiv.sh/README.md

 ## Approaching the orange mask

-**The idea of this script is to “subtract” the orange color from the typically orange-tinted color negative image.** The script first internally resizes a mask image (blank piece of film) to 1×1 pixels, resulting in an “average orange”.
-It then *divides* the negative image in question by this average orange.
+**The idea of Antti Penttala's script is to “subtract” the orange color from the typically orange-tinted color negative image.** The script first internally resizes a **mask image** (blank piece of film) to 1×1 pixels, resulting in an “average orange”.
+It then *divides* the color values in the **frame image** by this average orange.
 After that, the image will be inverted (negated).
 The resulting positive image is stored with the same filename, but prefixed with **pos_** .

 ## Example

-This removes the “orange” found in **mask.tiff** from **myphoto.tiff** and inverts the image to positive.
+This removes the *orange* found in **mask.tiff** from **myphoto.tiff** and inverts the image to positive.
 The result image can be found under **pos_myphoto.tiff**

 ```bash
 $ negdiv mask.tiff myphoto.tiff